Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Thus, breathing through your nose might be difficult, and the area around your eyes could be swollen or tender.

-Chronic Sinusitis can come about by an infection, nasal polyps, or swelling of the inner lining of your sinuses.
+Chronic Sinusitis can come about from an infection, nasal polyps, or swelling of the inner lining of your sinuses.

 There are two primary types of Sinusitis: